Marco Rubio: 90-day freeze

 At times, the Trump administration seemed to be "trying to reverse-engineer its most sweeping actions" in order to restore lifesaving programs.
 But when appealed to by an employee, political appointee Joel Borkert said some were canceled in error, and wrote in an email, "we have the ability to rescind."

-Downsizing to 17%
+Downsizing

 On March 10, Rubio posted to X that the administration would be keeping only 17% of USAID programs.

 July 2025 clawbacks

 In June 2025, the White House requested that Congress pass a package of rescissions, or "clawbacks", of approximately $8 billion in foreign aid and $1 billion for the Corporation for Public Broadcasting.
 The House of Representatives passed the cuts as requested.
 The Senate excluded the cuts to PEPFAR, the program started under President George W. Bush to help lower-income countries get access to HIV medicines.
 The Senate passed two preliminary votes, 51-50, with Vice-President JD Vance casting the tie-breaking votes.
 A rescission is one of the exceptions to the Senate’s 60-vote filibuster rule.

 On July 17, the Senate voted 51-48 in favor of the cuts.
 The next day, the House of Representatives voted 216-213 for the Senate version, meaning PEPFAR was protected.